Roshanb54/CPT-Permalinks/README.md

 # Custom Post Type Permalinks

-Say hello to a **free WordPress theme** containing two examples of custom post types; one hierarchical (Products) and one with custom taxonomies (Recipes).
+Say hello to a WordPress framework **built for CMS purposes** with two example custom post types; one hierarchical (Products) and one with custom taxonomies (Recipes).</p>

-The theme is focused on two common problems: achieving a template & menu architecture that works solidly, with permalinks that contain a taxonomy term in the URL e.g. `/post-type/taxonomy-term/post-name`
+The theme is focused on solving two common problems &mdash; achieving a template &amp; menu architecture that works solidly, with permalinks that contain a taxonomy term in the URL e.g. `/post-type/taxonomy-term/post-name</code>`

 **Products** are essentially a replica of the default Pages functionality, and **Recipes** are a replica of Posts.
 The aim is to prove WordPress can be extended with flexible post types and search-friendly permalinks that mirror what comes out of the box.